rohankr09/Be-Safe-App/README.md

 This is a group project that I along with my team started developing during the (G20 Global Summit) College Hackathon 🔥

 We haven't completed it yet because of our tight schedule as we all are in the final year of our degree.
-Although we've developed some quite features and design.
+Although we've developed some features and designs.

 If you have questions or any suggestions.